-Members of the college community must assume responsibility for their own personal safety and the security of their personal belongings by taking simple, common sense precautions.
-For example, although the campus is well lit, any student may feel more comfortable calling college personnel for an escort to their vehicle.
+Members of the college community must assume responsibility for their own personal safety and the security of their personal belongings by taking simple, common-sense precautions.
+For example, any student may feel more comfortable contacting college personnel for an escort to their vehicle.
 Also, consider using the "buddy system" to walk to the parking lot.
-Vehicles should always be locked and valuables stored out of sight.
+Vehicles should always be locked, with valuables stored out of sight.
 Any suspicious individuals or activity should be reported immediately.

-The College encourages reporting directly to local authorities by dialing 911 in situations where the need is obvious, such as a theft you see taking place or a situation requiring immediate medical attention, etc. Notification of College personnel should take place after the emergency authorities are en route.
+The college encourages reporting directly to local authorities by dialing 911 in situations where the need is obvious, such as a theft you see taking place or a situation requiring immediate medical attention.
+Notifying college personnel should take place after emergency personnel are en route.

-Further information on safety and security is provided to students and employees through the WMCC website, posters, brochures and meetings.
-These are some of the programs that will be provided throughout the year: defensive driving, CPR AED, alcohol and drug awareness, and other educational programming.
+Further information regarding safety and security is provided to students and employees through the WMCC website, posters, brochures, and meetings.
+Some of the programs that may be provided throughout the year include: defensive driving training, CPR/AED training, Title IX training, alcohol and drug awareness, and other educational programming.